$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: Introduction

 When we consider the $\dq$-operator on singular complex spaces, the first problem is to define an appropriate Dolbeault complex in the presence of singularities.
 It turns out that it is very fruitful to investigate the $\dq$-operator in the $L^2$-category (simply) on the complex manifold consisting of the regular points of a complex space.
 One reason lies in Goresky and MacPherson's notion of intersection (co-)homology (see \cite{GoMa1, GoMa2}) and the conjecture of Cheeger, Goresky and MacPherson, which states that the $L^2$-deRham cohomology on the regular part of a projective variety $Y$ (with respect to the restriction of the Fubini-Study metric and the exterior derivate in the sense of distributions) is naturally isomorphic to the intersection cohomology of middle perversity $IH^*(Y)$ of $Y$:

 \begin{conj} {\bf (Cheeger-Goresky-MacPherson \cite{CGM})} Let $Y\subset \C\mathbb{P}^N$ be a projective variety.
 Then there is a natural isomorphism

 \end{conj}

-The early interest in this conjecture was motivated in large parts by the hope that one could then use the natural isomorphism and a classical Hodge decomposition for $H^k_{(2)}(Y-\Sing Y)$ to put a pure Hodge structure on the intersection cohomology of $Y$ (see \cite{PS2}).
-We will discuss that point at the end of the introduction.
-Note that in this setting, the singular set appears as a (quite irregular) boundary of the domain where we consider the $\dq$-equation.\\
+Here and throughout the paper, we write $Y^*$ for the regular part $Y\setminus \Sing Y$ of a singular space.
+The early interest in this conjecture was motivated in large parts by the hope that one could then use the natural isomorphism and a classical Hodge decomposition $\oplus H^{p,q}$ for $H^k_{(2)}(Y^*)$ to put a pure Hodge structure on the intersection cohomology of $Y$ (see \cite{PS1}, \cite{PS2} for more on this topic).

 It is also interesting to have a look at the arithmetic genus of complex varieties.
-When $M$ is a compact complex manifold, the arithmetic genus

-is a birational invariant of $M$.
-The conjectured extension of the classical Hodge decomposition to projective varieties led MacPherson also to ask wether the arithmetic genus $\chi(M)$ extends to a birational invariant of all projective varieties (see \cite{M}).
-To formulate MacPherson's question slightly more general, we call a reduced and paracompact complex space $X$ Hermitian if the regular part $X - \Sing X$ carries a Hermitian metric which is locally the restriction of a Hermitian metric in some complex number space where $X$ is represented locally.
-For example, a projective variety is Hermitian with the the restriction of the Fubini-Study metric.
+When $M$ is a compact complex manifold, the arithmetic genus $\chi(M) := \sum (-1)^q \dim H^{0,q}(M)$ is a birational invariant of $M$.
+The conjectured extension of the classical Hodge decomposition to projective varieties led MacPherson also to ask whether the arithmetic genus $\chi(M)$ extends to a birational invariant of all projective varieties (see \cite{M}).
+To formulate MacPherson's question slightly more generally, we call a reduced and paracompact complex space $X$ Hermitian if the regular part $X^*=X\setminus \Sing X$ carries a Hermitian metric which is locally the restriction of a Hermitian metric in some complex number space where $X$ is represented locally.
+E.g. a projective variety is Hermitian with the the restriction of the Fubini-Study metric.

 \begin{conj} If $X$ is a Hermitian compact complex space, then

 where $\pi: M\rightarrow X$ is any resolution of singularities. \end{conj}